rrthomas/sam/SAM.md

 ### Operation

-Before SAM is started, the stack should be given suitable contents, `SSIZE` and `SP` set appropriately, and `PC` and `PC0` set to point to some code in the stack.
+Before SAM is started, the stack should be given suitable contents, `SSIZE` and `SP` set appropriately, `PC0` to the address of the first word in some stack, and `PC` to the address of some item in the stack pointed to by `PC0`.

 ```
 begin
   load the stack item at `PC` into `IR`
   set `I` to the least significant byte of `IR`
   set `OP` to `IR` arithmetically shifted one byte to the right
-  increment `PC`
+  increment `PC` to point to the next stack item
   execute the instruction whose opcode is in `I`
 repeat
 ```